qwjhvbxi/SAEV/README.md

 Generally `info=2` is used (default value).

+## (optional) Advanced setup

+The model tends to create large savefiles.
+For this reason, it is better to have the folder with savefiles in a location with enough space separated from the code.
+To setup a data folder in another location, you can run:

+`setupfolders`

+This will prompt you to choose a folder where to save output files and parameters.

 ## Requirements

+The main required toolbox is the *Optimization Toolbox*.
+Other used toolboxes for minor functions (that can be replaced or ignored) is the *Statistics and Machine Learning Toolbox*.
+Some functions run faster with *Parallel Computing Toolbox*.

 The model is designed for Matlab 2018 or newer.
 However, the code can be run with previous versions with some minor modifications (mostly explicit matrix expansions).